strozfriedberg/sidr/src/bin/README.md

   In each constraint, all `{Value}` literals are replaced with the field's value.
   For example:
   *<pre>constraint: ['str::regex_matches("{Value}", "^(http://|https://)")']</pre>*
-  Besides [evalexpr](https://docs.rs/evalexpr/latest/evalexpr/) there are used some custom flags:
+  * Besides [evalexpr](https://docs.rs/evalexpr/latest/evalexpr/), the configuration may include the following custom flags:
-  - `auto_fill` - first not empty value is used for all values.
-For example *<pre>constraint: [auto_fill]</pre>*
+    - `auto_fill` - indicates that the first non-empty value will be used for all values.
+  For example:
+    *<pre>constraint: [auto_fill]</pre>*
-  - `hidden` - field will be not included to report.
-For example *<pre>constraint: ['str::regex_matches("{Value}", "^ActivityHistoryItem$")',hidden]</pre>*
+    - `hidden` - indicates that the field will be not included in the report.
+For example:
+    *<pre>constraint: ['str::regex_matches("{Value}", "^ActivityHistoryItem$")',hidden]</pre>*
-  - `optional` - assume that the absence of a value satisfies the constraint.
+  - `optional` - indicates that the absence of a value satisfies the constraint.

 ## Application